Ignia/Style-Guide/CSS-Based Languages/README.md

 ```css
 // Level 3 comment
 ```
-> *Note:* When using a CSS pre-processor, the `//` format should be used instead, in order to prevent comments from being compiled with the CSS.
+> *Note:* When using a CSS preprocessor, the `//` format should be used instead, in order to prevent comments from being compiled with the CSS.
 See [Sass Style Guide](./Sass.md).

 ## Capitalization
 - Class identifiers should be in lisp-case (lowercase with hyphens)